RjAbhishek185/Celebal-Technologies-Summer-Internship-2026/Capstone Project/README.md

 The final audit shows that 2 out of 5 KPIs passed, while 3 KPIs require improvement.

-This demonstrates that the pipeline is capable of identifying real business exceptions rather than simply producing successful-looking results.
+The failed KPIs are not hidden or modified.
+They demonstrate the ability of the pipeline to identify real business exceptions through automated KPI monitoring.

 <div align="center">
 ⭐ CityReads Data Engineering Capstone Project